rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 ## 15 SRR8933539     SCElowPH3            low_pH
 ```

+Based on this design table, the gene counts can be subset into different conditions.
+This is done using square brackets after the gene counts object: `counts.df[]`.
+In these square brackets, conditions are given to select specific rows and columns: `counts.df[rows, columns]`.
+The column names in `counts.df` correspond to the run IDs in the design table: `design.df$run`.
+To select the samples used in the standard chemostat, the run IDs for the standard condition are copied from the design table.
+These are then combined into a list using the `c()` command, separated by commas: `c("SRR8933535", "SRR8933536", "SRR8933537")`.
+This list is pasted square brackets after `counts.df`.
+A comma is placed before this list, meaning the run IDs will be used to select columns: `counts.df[,c("SRR8933535", "SRR8933536", "SRR8933537")]`.
+As no condition is given to select rows, all the rows are returned.
+The arrow operator (`<-`) is used to assign this subset to the object `counts_standard.df`.
+The same process is used to create the rest of the subsets: `counts_anaerobic.df`, `counts_high_temp.df`, `counts_low_pH.df` and `counts_pressure.df`.

 ```{R}
 # Subsetting gene counts according to experimental condition
 counts_standard.df  <- counts.df[,c("SRR8933535", "SRR8933536", "SRR8933537")]